Fuyukai/Kyoukai/docs/core/blueprints.rst

     my_blueprint = Blueprint("my_blueprint")

 Additionally, blueprints take an additional set of parameters which can be used to more finely control the behaviour.

    - ``url_prefix``: The URL prefix to add to every request.
-        For example, if this is set to ``/api/v1`, every request attached to this blueprint will only be accessible via ``/api/v1/<route>``.
+        For example, if this is set to ``/api/v1`, every request attached to this blueprint will only be accessible
+        via ``/api/v1/<route>``.

 A note on the tree
 ------------------

 Blueprints are stored inside a tree structure - that means that all Blueprints have a parent blueprint and 0 to N children blueprints.

-When registering an error handler, or a request hook, children blueprints automatically inherit these unless they are overriden on the child level.
+When registering an error handler, or a request hook, children blueprints automatically inherit these unless they are overridden on the child level.

 Routing
 -------

 Routing with Blueprints is incredibly similar to routing with a bare app object.
 Internally, an ``@app.route`` maps to routing on an underlying Blueprint object used as the "root" blueprint.

 .. code-block:: python